-To many people, the hemp plant and its cultivation are a bit of a mystery.
+The hemp plant and its cultivation are a bit of a mystery to many people.
 For example, is hemp different from marijuana?
-The goal of this article is to explain everything you could ask about hemp.
+This article aims to explain everything you could ask about hemp.

 Hemp and marijuana are both varieties of Cannabis Sativa, but they are different.
-For starters, hemp can be grown almost anywhere because it is a highly adaptable and resistant plant.
+For starters, hemp can be grown almost anywhere because it is highly adaptable and resistant.
 The marijuana (or weed, cannabis) plant, however, requires carefully controlled factors and is often grown indoors.

 The most important difference between hemp and cannabis is the cannabinoid content.
 Although marijuana is famous for its psychoactive properties derived from a high level of THC (in full: tetrahydrocannabinol) hemp contains less than 0.3% THC.
-So, hemp and cannabis have different cannabinoid contents, therefore, have different properties.
+So, hemp and cannabis have different cannabinoid contents and different properties.